doggy8088/angular-extension-pack/README.md

 ### Template Productivity

 - [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)
+    - This a MUST extension for your Angular development.
+    - It provide a rich editing experience for Angular templates such as IntelliSense (Completions lists), Quick info, Go to definition ( `F12` ) and AOT Diagnostic messages.
 - [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)
+    - This might broken something in the JS/TS file.
+So I prefer to turn on **html** and **xml** only.
+        ```
+        "auto-rename-tag.activationOnLanguage": [
+                "html",
+                "xml"
+            ],
+        ```
 - [Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag)
+    - There is a `Alt+.` shortcut can **Auto Close** unmatched tag in the current cursor position.
     - This might broken Emmet features.
 See also: [Doesn't play nice with Emmet #28](https://github.com/formulahendry/vscode-auto-close-tag/issues/28)
 - [CSS Peek](https://marketplace.visualstudio.com/items?itemName=pranaygp.vscode-css-peek)
+    - Remember to hit `F12` that **Go To** css file and open in a new editor.
+    - Remember to hit `Ctrl` to show the definition in a hover over the symbol.

 ### Code Analysis